MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

     }

     visual_trace_status_pattern: {
-        recommendation: "Use `data.executionStatus` to apply distinct styles: e.g., green for SUCCESS, red for FAILURE, gray for SKIPPED.
+        recommendation: "Use `data.executionStatus` to apply distinct styles: e.g., green for SUCCESS, red for FAILURE, gray for SKIPPED, blue for RUNNING, yellow for PENDING.
 Consider animations for RUNNING."
     }

     react_flow_integration: {